Best Home Security Cameras

 The Legality of Security Cameras

-As uncomfortable as it might make you, your neighbor is well within their right to put up security cameras on their property, even if they happen to be pointing toward your property.
-There is some nuance to this, but it all gets down to their purposes for having the cameras, and your reasonable expectation of privacy.
+As uncomfortable as it might make you, your neighbor is well within their right to put up security cameras on their property, with a few exceptions.
+While the specifics vary by state and local ordinances, the general principle remains consistent across the U.S. It typically comes down to their purposes for having the cameras, and your reasonable expectation of privacy.

 Your neighbor, just like you, is a property owner.
 They get to choose how they would like to protect their property from would-be thieves, just like you do.
 They might opt to build a fence or put in an alarm system; or they might outfit their doors and windows with smart locks and sensors.
 In fact, they might’ve just opted to put in a camera or two.
 As long as the primary purpose for the cameras is security, legally speaking, they’re free to do whatever they want.

 The next issue is your expectation of privacy.
 Simply put, if you’re out in public, you have none.
 You can be recorded by anyone at any time, as long as it’s not in gross violation of your rights.
-That means if the area being recorded by your neighbor’s cameras is within public view — your front yard that’s visible from the street, for instance — you have very little ground to stand on if you choose to ask them to remove it.
+That means all areas visible from public spaces — like your driveway or front yard — are considered fair game for recording.
+In those cases, you have very little ground to stand on if you choose to ask them to remove it.

 As we mentioned, there is some gray area here.
 If your neighbor put a camera on a 10-foot pole to see over your fence and record what’s going on in your backyard pool, you have a bit more room to complain.
-There’s no real security reason for that camera, and it’s broaching on your expectation of privacy.
+This crosses into what courts typically consider “intrusion upon seclusion” — a type of privacy violation where someone intentionally intrudes on your private affairs.
 If you can demonstrate this type of overstep, you might be able to legally compel them to remove the camera.

 So with that in mind, let’s discuss what you can do.